wemrysi/quasar/README.md

 java -jar [<path to jar>] [-c <config file>]
 ```

+For web jar users, you also need the metadata store.
+See [here](#Testing) for getting up and running with one.

 ### Configure

-The various JARs can be configured by using a command-line argument to indicate the location of a JSON configuration file.
+The various REPL JARs can be configured by using a command-line argument to indicate the location of a JSON configuration file.
 If no config file is specified, it is assumed to be `quasar-config.json`, from a standard location in the user's home directory.

 The JSON configuration file must have the following format: